-Jessica: This is definitely a strategy and one to potentially be careful with because it can backfire.
+Financial Mechanic: This is definitely a strategy and one to potentially be careful with because it can backfire.
 But if you want to stay where you are but you’re just not having that growth and you’re seeing growth outside in the industry and you can get other offers, then you can bring that back to your company and say, “I have this offer.”

 And there are a couple things is that obviously you don’t want to be bluffing because they might call you on your bluff and then you don’t have a job.
 Or they might not offer as much as you would really think.
 So then you have to decide, do I want to take this offer or do I want stay?
 But they already kind of know that I have one foot out the door.

 So it can be a little risky if you want to stay.
 But ultimately, it really helps you get that practice that you need negotiating, finding out what you’re worth in the market, and then applying it to your current job or realizing that maybe there are other things out there and you should be moving on.

 Jonathan: It’s interesting you talked about the pitfalls of competing offers, and it’s a powerful play.
 But it is a power play, right?
 It’s one that you get away with once, but you can’t keep going to that well over and over again.
 But it can be useful and necessary sometimes.

 So not being afraid to get a convenient offer, but knowing how to use it.
 I think the point here is to kind of show some emotional intelligence with how you go about asking for these raises.